anominous/get/README.md

 ####4chan image download script
 Download all images from multiple boards.
 Supports blacklisting and whitelisting.
 This script works great on a Raspberry Pi 2, and it should also run on many NAS devices.

-All you need is a Unix OS with Bash and cURL installed.
+All you need is a Unix OS with Bash and cURL installed (optional: ncurses).
 ```
 sudo apt-get install curl
 ```